 Trail mix can be healthy if it's eaten on the trail.
 So, if you plan on taking this Publix Sweet and Nutty Trail Mix with you on your next hike, then that's fine—assuming you're exercising portion control, which we all know can be a challenge.
 As a regular snack food, however, trail mix can be both a calorie and sugar bomb, and this one is no exception.
 Although it's colorful, it's not because it's high in antioxidants but because its first ingredient is a generic version of M&Ms.

 Publix Frosted Flakes Cereal

-Who knew that the Publix version of Frosted Flakes would be higher in sugar than the Publix version of Cocoa Puffs?
-Well, it's true (although neither option is great for you).
+Who knew that the Publix had its own version of Frosted Flakes?
+Well, while it may be cheaper in price than the big-name brand, this generic cereal contains about three more grams of sugar per serving.
 For more terrible-for-you cereals, don't miss our round-up of The Unhealthiest Cereals on the Planet.

 Publix Peanut Buttery Cocoa Chip Non-Dairy Frozen Dessert

 If you're looking for a non-dairy frozen ice cream alternative that packs as many or more calories than your typical premium full-dairy ice cream, then look no further than the Publix Peanut Buttery Cocoa Chip Non-Dairy Frozen Dessert.
 "Peanut Buttery Variegate" is one of the ingredients and isn't exactly peanut butter but it does have peanuts in it—along with oil, sugar, and salt.

 Skip this and instead go for one of The 14 Best Dairy-Free Ice Creams.

 What do you top a nice cold bowl of peanut buttery non-dairy frozen dessert with, exactly?
 How about a couple of spoonfuls of high-fructose corn syrup-laden cocoa sauce?
 That's precisely what you'll get with Publix Chocolate Flavored Sauce.